-The value per investment fund share unit on the purchase day amounts to PLN 10; the number of share units held amounts to PLN 97,000.00:PLN 10 = 9,700
+The value per share unit on the purchase day amounts to PLN 10; the number of share units held amounts to PLN 97,000.00:PLN 10 = 9,700

-2. Fee for the buyback of investment fund share units
+2. Fee for the buyback of share units

-The fee for the buyback of investment fund share units is a one-off fee charged upon the execution of the order to buy back investment fund share units, provided that its collection is provided for in the fund statutes.
+The fee for the buyback of share units is a one-off fee charged upon the execution of the order to buy back share units, provided that its collection is provided for in the fund statutes.
 The value of the buyback fee is stipulated in the table of fees established by the Investment Fund Company.

-Example (higher investment fund share unit value):
+Example (higher share unit value):

-The Customer performs a buyback of 9,700 investment fund share units in X Subfund of the Y Investment Fund Company.
+The Customer performs a buyback of 9,700 share units in X Subfund of the Y Investment Fund Company.
 According to the table of fees, the buyback fee is 1%.

-The value of an investment fund share unit on the buyback date amounts to PLN 11 and the value of the Customer's investment is PLN 106,700.00.
-As a result, the Customer's cost amounts to PLN $106,700.00 \times 1\% = PLN 1,067.00$
+The value of the share unit on the buyback date amounts to PLN 11 and the value of the Customer's investment is PLN 106,700.00.

+As a result, the Customer's cost amounts to PLN 106,700.00 x 1% = PLN 1,067.00